Battle of Baton Rouge (1779)

 The Battle of Baton Rouge was a brief siege during the Anglo-Spanish War that was decided on September 21, 1779.
-Baton Rouge was the second British outpost to fall to Spanish arms during Bernardo de Gálvez's march into British West Florida.
+Fort New Richmond (present-day Baton Rouge, Louisiana) was the second British outpost to fall to Spanish arms during Bernardo de Gálvez's march into West Florida.

 Background

 Spain officially entered the American Revolutionary War on May 8, 1779, with a formal declaration of war by King Charles III.
 This declaration was followed by another on July 8 that authorized his colonial subjects to engage in hostilities against the British.
-When Bernardo de Gálvez, the colonial Governor of Spanish Louisiana received word of this on July 21, he immediately began to plan offensive operations to take British West Florida.
+When Colonel Bernardo de Gálvez, the colonial Governor of Spanish Louisiana received word of this on July 21, he immediately began to plan offensive operations to take West Florida.

 Fort Bute

 On August 27, Gálvez set out by land toward Fort Bute, leading a force that consisted of 520 regulars, of whom about two-thirds were recent recruits, 60 militiamen, 80 free blacks and mulattoes, and ten American volunteers headed by Oliver Pollock.
 As they marched upriver, the force grew by another 600 men, including Indians and Acadians.
 At its peak, the force numbered over 1,400, but this number was reduced due to the hardships of the march by several hundred before they reached the fort.

 At dawn on September 7, this force attacked Fort Bute, a decaying relic of the French and Indian War that was defended by a small force.
 After a brief skirmish in which one German was killed, the garrison surrendered.
 The six who escaped capture made their way to Baton Rouge to notify the British troops there of the fort's capture.

 After several days' rest, Gálvez advanced on Baton Rouge, only 15 mi from Fort Bute.
 When Gálvez arrived at Baton Rouge on September 12, he found a well-fortified town garrisoned by over 400 regular army troops and 150 militia under the overall command of Lieutenant Colonel Alexander Dickson.
 The troops consisted of British Army regulars from the 16th and 60th Regiments, as well as some artillerymen, and several companies of Germans from the 3rd Waldeck Regiment.